open-eid/allkirjastamisteenus/Technical-description.md

 ### 1. Signing files with ID card from user point of view

+In this example e-service handles all actions regarding signable data files before opening session with Riigi allkirjastamisteenus.

-1.1 User uploads files in e-service to be signed.
+1.1 User selects files in e-service to be signed.

 1.2 User inserts ID-Card to reader.